rileysmindcom/Assignments-CISC-191/Assignment 5-6.2.md

 ## Challenges Faced

-Ensuring that OfferedCourse properly inherited methods from Course and could still add its own fields.
-Remembering to use private fields with getter and setter methods for proper encapsulation.
-Overriding printInfo() without losing the original output from Course required using super.printInfo().
-Ensuring the console output formatting matched the expected output with proper indentation.
+The challenges were making sure OfferedCourse was able to add its own fields while properly drawing on Course's methods.
+When packaging, I had to keep in mind of employing private fields with the getter, and setter methods.
+Another was using super.printInfo() to replace printInfo() without taking a risk of erasing the original output from Course necessarily.
+Then ensuring everything had appropriate spacing that would fit the consoles output, that would match a similar desired output related to *Derived Classes*

 ## My Assignment Video Link